evature/docs/docs/_build/html/_sources/response.txt

 **Home**
     Applicable only to the 1st (Home) location on the list.
 Defines the source of the information about the home location.
-    It appears in v1.0 and a copy of "Derived From" value.
-It will become obsolete in v1.1
+    It appears in v1.1 and is a copy of "Derived From" value.
+It will become obsolete in v1.2

 **Arrival**
     Time of arrival to location (see Time key explained bellow).